-14. EDUCATION, TRAINING AND RESOURCES
+12. EDUCATION, TRAINING AND RESOURCES

 The University offers a variety of education, training and support resources to students and employees related to sex discrimination, interpersonal violence and retaliation.
-Information about additional resources for students and employees related to sex discrimination, sexual misconduct, interpersonal violence and retaliation can be found in the <a href="https://doi.org/10.1001/journal.org/10.1001/jour
+Information about education and training provided by the University can be found in the Sex Discrimination, Sexual Misconduct and Interpersonal Violence Policy.
+Information about additional resources for students and employees related to sex discrimination, sexual misconduct, interpersonal violence and retaliation can be found in the Sexual Misconduct Brochure.

 The Title IX Coordinator, Investigators, Hearing Panel Members, Appellate Officials, and any individuals who facilitate informal resolution processes will receive training on the definitions in this policy; the scope this policy; how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes; how to serve impartially, including by avoiding prejudgment of the facts at issue; conflicts of interest and bias; technology used at a live hearing; issues of relevance of questions and evidence, including when questions and evidence about when sexual predisposition or prior sexual behavior are not relevant; and on issues of relevance to create an investigative report that fairly summarizes relevant evidence.
 Any materials used to train such individuals will not rely on sex stereotypes and will promote impartial investigations and adjudications of formal complaints.
 All training materials are available on the University's website.